-This article explains from A to Z how to start a nonprofit organization in Arizona.
-Although I do not recommend that anybody except an experienced nonprofit organizations attorney form a nonprofit organization in Arizona, I know that many people do form do-it-yourself Arizona nonprofit corporations.
-I wrote this article for two reasons:
+This article is a step-by-step guide on how to start a nonprofit corporation in Arizona.
+Although we do not recommend that anybody except an experienced nonprofit organization attorney form an Arizona nonprofit corporation, we know that many people do form do-it-yourself nonprofit corporations.
+We wrote this article:

 1. To give do-it-yourselfers a road map on how to start an AZ nonprofit organization, and

-- File articles of incorporation with the Arizona Corporation Commission (the “ACC”), and
+- File articles of incorporation with the Arizona Corporation Commission (the “ACC”).

-- Publish the articles of incorporation in a newspaper of general circulation for three consecutive publications.
+- Publish the articles of incorporation in a newspaper of general circulation for three consecutive publications if the corporation’s place of business is not in Maricopa or Pima County.

 1. Select the Name of the Corporation